 The Supreme Court recently delivered its ruling on the Pimlico Plumbers case, a case which has attracted media attention in recent years, regarding workers' rights.
-Our experienced Employment Solicitors, Liz Highams and Chris Brown, discuss the decision.
+Our experienced Employment Solicitor, Chris Brown, discusses the decision.

 The Supreme Court has held that a plumber who, despite his contract labelling him as an independent contractor of Pimlico Plumbers (PP), was, in fact, a ‘worker’ therefore entitling him to various employment rights such as holiday pay and protection from unlawful deductions from wages.

 PP engaged Mr Smith between 2005 and 2011 but his position was terminated approximately four months after Mr Smith suffered a heart attack as he was unable to work the hours he was contracted to do.
 His termination led Mr Smith to issue proceedings in the employment tribunal claiming entitlement to a number of employment rights.

 The court had to determine Mr Smith’s employment status.
 Despite finding that Mr Smith was registered for VAT, submitted invoices to PP, filed tax returns on the basis that he was self-employed, and was under no obligation to accept work, the Supreme Court upheld the judgment of the employment tribunal that he was a worker.
 Significant factors in its decision included:

 Although this is a Supreme Court decision, it does not provide much further legal clarity in determining employment status.
 As is often the case in worker status claims, the decision is highly fact-specific and each case will ultimately have to be decided on its facts.